Antenna (record label): History

+1997–2011: Formation and first generation of artists

-South Korean musician You Hee-yeol, known as Toy, founded the indie record label Toy Music in 1997.
-In the following decade, the label published several albums by artists including Lucid Fall, Kim Yeon-woo, Dear Cloud, and You Hee-yeol himself.
+South Korean musician You Hee-yeol, known as Toy, founded the indie record label "Toy Music" in 1997.
+In the early years, the label had produced and published several albums for artists including Lucid Fall, Kim Yeon-woo and You Hee-yeol himself as Toy.

+In 2007, the label's name was changed from "Toy Music" to "Antenna Music".
+It means introducing music that is faithful to the essence of music and spreading good musical waves to everyone even if it is a small radio wave.
+In the same year, Antenna Music debuted South Korean rock band Dear Cloud.

-In 2007, the label's name was changed to Antenna Music.
-The modern electronic band Peppertones signed under Antenna Music in 2008, followed by pianist Jung Jae-hyung following completion of his degree from the École Normale de Musique de Paris, and singer-songwriter Park Sae-byul.
+In 2008, the modern electronic band Peppertones signed under Antenna Music.
+On September, Antenna Music signed pianist and film musician Jung Jae-hyung after completing his degree from the École Normale de Musique de Paris.
+Singer-songwriter Park Sae-byul debuted the same year under the agency.

+In April 2010, the first label concert called "The Great Disappointment Show" was held as a gimmick to prove the best vocal artist of the agency.

+In 2011, with the success of the first label concert, a second label concert was held called "Antenna Music Warriors: Yes, We Are Together", with a follow-up concert called "Encore Antenna Music Warriors Concert: Always, We Are Together".

+2013–2020: Second generation of artists and producers

 From 2013 to 2017, You Hee-yeol served as a judge on Seasons 3–6 of the reality television competition show K-pop Star.
 During this time, Sam Kim, Kwon Jin-ah, Jung Seung-hwan, Lee Jin-ah and Lee Soo-jung signed to the label after successfully auditioning for the program and finishing in the top three of their respective seasons.